CesiumGS/3d-tiles/CONTRIBUTING.md

 ## Fields

-* field names are in camelCase.
+* Field names are in camelCase.
 * `Length` - a `Length` suffix on a field name indicates the number of elements in an array.
 * `ByteLength` - a `ByteLength` suffix indicates the number of bytes, not to be confused with just `Length`.